Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 About 16 million bacteria live on every square centimeter of skin.

-External skin covering human is updated every 27 days.
+External skin covering person is updated every 27 days.

 Every day human body produces 300 billion cells.